Skip to main content

 • “The terrain is realistic and carefully detailed with gorgeous graphics of the ore that sparkles and responds with the environment around it as it changes.”

 • “My only complaint is the graphics; they are pretty crappy compared to other building games.
-If the developers would have only made it more pleasing graphics-wise, they could have given Satisfactory a run for its money, but it looks like they went cheap in that area.”
+If the developers had made it more visually appealing, they could have given Satisfactory a run for its money, but it looks like they went cheap in that area.”

 • grinding